thealphacubicle/launchpad2-experiment/build_agent/README.md

 This folder contains a self-contained mockup of an agentic system built for quick demos.
 Two specialised agents share a consistent Streamlit front end:

-- **Process Mapping Agent** – turns a problem statement into a staged playbook and a Mermaid diagram that can be pasted into documentation or whiteboarding tools.
+- **Process Mapping Agent** – orchestrates multiple LLM-powered workers to turn a problem statement into clarifying questions, a staged playbook, and a Mermaid diagram that can be pasted into documentation or whiteboarding tools.
 - **Research Launch Agent** – queries the NYC OpenData catalog live (with deterministic fallbacks) and returns a narrative brief plus dataset recommendations keyed to the initiative's constraints.

-No external LLM is required, but the research tab performs HTTPS calls to the OpenData portal.
-The app falls back to a small curated catalogue if the network is unavailable.
+The process mapper now relies on an OpenAI-compatible LLM.
+Set `OPENAI_API_KEY` and install the `openai` Python package (listed in `requirements.txt`).
+The research tab still performs HTTPS calls to the OpenData portal and falls back to a small curated catalogue if the network is unavailable.

 ## Getting started